Vanguard vs Fidelity in 2026

 Thinkorswim

-Fidelity customers get to use Active Trader Pro.
-This advanced desktop program lives up to its name with some professional features.
-Many of the resources mentioned above for thinkorswim are on ATP; backtesting is not one of them, though.
-ATP also doesn’t offer paper trading, which thinkorswim does have.
+Fidelity customers can use Active Trader Pro.
+This advanced desktop platform delivers many professional tools.
+A lot of the features listed above for thinkorswim are also found on Active Trader Pro, although backtesting is not included.
+Active Trader Pro also does not offer paper trading, which thinkorswim does.

 Winner: Schwab